Learn how the death of the dashboard has given rise to the modern analytics cloud of the future. Download ThoughtSpot's new ebook today.

 Introducing ThoughtSpot to the business

-Our initial roadmap involved making the information in our existing BI tools more accessible by making it available in ThoughtSpot.
+Our initial roadmap involved making the information in our existing business intelligence solutions more accessible by making it available in ThoughtSpot.
 In August 2020, we began with two use cases:

 Second, we targeted a smaller, high-potential user group.
 Here we were mainly hoping that the users would help identify future use cases.
 We engaged a few key users first to validate the raw numbers and the descriptions and definitions in the worksheets.
 Then we trained them how to use ThoughtSpot, including how to create Pinboards and search data.